Waugh has created a special Live Painting Charity Auction Program to help your organization paint a better future for those in need.

-Eric Started his fine art carrer in 1988 but it was not until the summer of 1995 when he felt that his art could make a difference to those in need.
+Eric started his fine art career in 1988 but it was not until the summer of 1995 when he felt that his art could make a difference to those in need.

 It was June of 1995, Waugh had seen a documentary on CBS television called “Angelie's Secret”.
 This inspiring story was of a young girl infected with AIDS who found the courage to reveal her secret to the community in which she lived.
 She was able to make this difficult step with the help of “Camp Heartland”.
 Founded by a then 22 year old, Neil Willenson in 1993.